Salar people: Culture

 The Salar had their own unique kinship clanships.
 Matchmakers and parents arrange marriages among the Salar.
 The Salar are an entrepreneurial people, going into multiple businesses and industries.
 They practice agriculture and horticulture.
 They cultivate chili and pepper in their gardens.
 Buckwheat, millet, wheat and barley are among the crops they grow.
 Other important crops include melons, grapes, apples, apricots and walnuts.
 A few Salar raise livestock and the local timber industry is also another source of income for some villages.

 Hui general Ma Fuxiang recruited Salars into his army, and said they moved to China since the Tang dynasty.
 His classification of them is in two groups, five inner clans, eight outer clans.
 Ma said the outer group speaks Tibetan, no longer knowing their native language.
 Salars only married other Salars.
 Uighurs have said that they were unable to understand the Salar language.

 Ma and Han are the two most widespread names among the Salar.
-Ma is a Salar surname for the same reason it is a common Hui surname, Ma substitutes for Muhammad.
+Like the Hui, Ma is meant to substitute for Muhammad; however, many Salars also have the surname Ma due to intermarriage with the Hui.
 The upper four clans of the Salar assumed the surname Han and lived west of Xunhua.
 One of these Salar surnamed Han was Han Yimu, a Salar officer who served under General Ma Bufang.
 He fought in the Kuomintang Islamic Insurgency in China (1950–1958), leading Salars in a revolt in 1952 and 1958.
 Ma Bufang, enlisted Salars as officers in his army by exclusively targeting Xunhua and Hualong as areas to draw officers from.

-18.69 years was the average first marriage age for Salar women in 2000 while Tibetan women were married at 23.8 years on average in 1990.
+18.69 years was the average first marriage age for Salar women in 2000, while Tibetan women were married at 23.8 years on average in 1990.

 Clothing

 The typical clothing of the Salar is very similar to the Hui people in the region.
 The men are commonly bearded and dress in white shirts and white or black skullcaps.
 The traditional clothing for men is jackets and gowns.
 The young single women are accustomed to dressing in Chinese dress of bright colors.
-The married women utilize the traditional veil in white or black colors.
+Married women utilize the traditional veil in white or black colors.